kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     -- Flag each missing critical field
     CASE WHEN e.FirstName IS NULL OR e.FirstName = '' THEN '❌ Missing' ELSE '✅ Present' END AS FirstName,
     CASE WHEN e.LastName IS NULL OR e.LastName = '' THEN '❌ Missing' ELSE '✅ Present' END AS LastName,
-    CASE WHEN e.Email IS NULL OR e.Email = '' THEN '❌ Missing' ELSE '✅ Present' END AS Email,
+    CASE WHEN e.WorkEmail IS NULL OR e.WorkEmail = '' THEN '❌ Missing' ELSE '✅ Present' END AS WorkEmail,
     CASE WHEN e.BaseSalary IS NULL OR e.BaseSalary = 0 THEN '❌ Missing' ELSE '✅ Present' END AS BaseSalary,
     CASE WHEN e.HireDate IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS HireDate, CASE WHEN e.DepartmentID IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS Department_ID,